hashicorp/terraform-provider-azurerm/website/docs/d/shared_image.html.markdown

 * `release_note_uri` - The URI containing the Release Notes for this Shared Image.

-* `trusted_launch_supported` - (Optional) Specifies if supports creation of both Trusted Launch virtual machines and Gen2 virtual machines with standard security created from the Shared Image.
-Changing this forces a new resource to be created.
+* `trusted_launch_supported` - Specifies if supports creation of both Trusted Launch virtual machines and Gen2 virtual machines with standard security created from the Shared Image.

-* `trusted_launch_enabled` - (Optional) Specifies if Trusted Launch has to be enabled for the Virtual Machine created from the Shared Image.
-Changing this forces a new resource to be created.
+* `trusted_launch_enabled` - Specifies if Trusted Launch has to be enabled for the Virtual Machine created from the Shared Image.

-* `confidential_vm_supported` - (Optional) Specifies if supports creation of both Confidential virtual machines and Gen2 virtual machines with standard security from a compatible Gen2 OS disk VHD or Gen2 Managed image.
-Changing this forces a new resource to be created.
+* `confidential_vm_supported` - Specifies if supports creation of both Confidential virtual machines and Gen2 virtual machines with standard security from a compatible Gen2 OS disk VHD or Gen2 Managed image.

-* `confidential_vm_enabled` - (Optional) Specifies if Confidential Virtual Machines enabled.
+* `confidential_vm_enabled` - Specifies if Confidential Virtual Machines enabled.
 It will enable all the features of trusted, with higher confidentiality features for isolate machines or encrypted data.
 Available for Gen2 machines.
-Changing this forces a new resource to be created.

-* `accelerated_network_support_enabled` - (Optional) Specifies if the Shared Image supports Accelerated Network.
-Changing this forces a new resource to be created.
+* `accelerated_network_support_enabled` - Specifies if the Shared Image supports Accelerated Network.

-* `hibernation_enabled` - (Optional) Specifies if the Shared Image supports hibernation.
-Changing this forces a new resource to be created.
+* `hibernation_enabled` - Specifies if the Shared Image supports hibernation.

 * `tags` - A mapping of tags assigned to the Shared Image.